mon/ifs_layeredfs/README.md

                   Folders cannot have "," in their name if using allow/blocklist --layered-logfile=filename.log
                   Use a custom, separate logfile instead of the game's log.
+--layered-data-mods-folder=./some_folder
+                  Use a custom mods folder instead of the default ./data_mods MUST start with "./" to avoid path weirdness.
 ```

 # Logs